demisto/content/Packs/Netcraft_V2/Integrations/Netcraft/Netcraft_description.md

 Netcraft takedown, submission and screenshot management.

-To generate an API key, login to Netcraft and go to [https://account.netcraft.com/security](https://account.netcraft.com/security)
+To generate an API key, login to Netcraft and go to the [Netcraft Client Portal](https://account.netcraft.com/security)